tristanlukens/old.tristanlukens.com/README.md

 - go back to github for storing posts and covers
 - make components for blog and cover pages, it's not dry enough now
 - fix images not loading (well, they're not stored anywhere now, so yeah)
+- tags should probably be visible on the post selection page